ezachrisen/indigo/guide.md

 }
 ```

-... it is now Saturday is India:
+... it is now Saturday in India:

 ```proto
 s.enrollment_date.getDayOfWeek("Asia/Kolkata") == 6 // Saturday